sensu/sensu-docs/content/sensu-go/5.17/guides/email-handler.md

 _**NOTE**: If you see an `invalid credentials` error, refresh your token.
 Run `eval $(sensuctl env)`._

-Check out your email — you should see a message from Sensu!
+Check your email — you should see a message from Sensu!

-Create another event with status set to 0.
+Create another event with status set to `0`.
 Run:

 {{< highlight shell >}}
 curl -sS -X PUT \